SoFia2401/gubmes-health-data-analytics/Training/Risk Factors.md

 Now that you have visualized the correlation between different factors, you will want to find out which factor has the largest contribution (feature importance) for the condition being studied (i.e diabetes).

 There are several ways to achieve this.
 One of these is through a Random Forest Model.
-Before implementing this have a look at the documentation of the [Random Forest Classifier] (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
+Before implementing this have a look at the documentation of the [Random Forest Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).

-Now look at the following example for [feature importance] (https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html#sphx-glr-auto-examples-ensemble-plot-forest-importances-py)
+Now look at the following example for [feature importance](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html#sphx-glr-auto-examples-ensemble-plot-forest-importances-py)

 How can we apply this to our data?
 Produce a plot of feature importance.